 I won the Student Shoe Fitter of the Year award after completing a course in footwear fitting and customer care at the prestigious Footwear Industry Awards in 2015.
 My passion for all aspects of what we do here at Bill Bird Shoes continues to grow as I learn, develop and hone my skills in both shoemaking and fitting.

-I am the newest member of the Bill Bird Shoes team.
 I joined part-time as Bill’s apprentice last maker.
 It was from this moment my interest in footwear and shoemaking began to develop.

 I have always been a very creative and practical person.
 While I was still at school I became an apprentice textile fabricator and machinist.
 I then took to the job full time and it wasn’t long before I began to gain experience and knowledge of using a range of textiles, materials, seams and construction techniques.